1.0 INTRODUCTION

 compulsory, free and quality education for all young boys and girls - a

-procurements; and developing relevant curriculum to be implemented and
+- developing relevant curricula to be implemented and

 monitored.